ruusey/solscraper/README.md

 ## solscraper

-# Java application that listened to Raydiums token creation pool for newly minted tokens
+# Java application that listens to Raydiums token creation pool for newly minted tokens

 1) Install **maven** and **Java 11** JDK
 2) Clone this repo